AMEntwistle/abacus-load-testing/README.md

 Follow these steps to install and run Locust for this repository:

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.12.6 (do not use 3.13.x due to a compatability issue)
 - `pip` (Python package manager)
 - `virtualenv` (optional but recommended)